Episode

 .

-goes straight through the weak roof of leaves.
-Guy doesn't stop there,
+his head goes straight through the weak roof of leaves.
+Guy doesn't stop there, though.

-to what he's doing because of the pain, Guy begins thrashing around and
+Oblivious to what he's doing because of the pain, Guy begins thrashing around and jumping

-on his good foot, clutching the injured one with his hands.
-His jumping
+up and down on his good foot, clutching the injured one with his hands.
+His jumping wreaks

-the shelter, tearing the new roof to pieces.
-Dana stares at Guy in
+havoc on the shelter, tearing the new roof to pieces.
+Dana stares at Guy in horror and Susan

 .